SriramChowdaryMogalapu/hierarchialClustering/README.md

   1. Compute the proximity matrix using a distance metric.
   2. Use a linkage function to group objects into a hierarchical cluster tree based on the computed distance matrix from the above step.
   3. Data points with close proximity are merged together to form a cluster.
   4. Repeat steps 2 and 3 until a single cluster remains.
+**Note :-**

-**Input data set is also attached in this Repository**
+   Input data set is also attached in this Repository